ExaVault/evapi-python-samples/README.md

 **Problem - ModuleNotFoundError**

-Please make sure you installed the client package (by running `pip install evapi-python`), and if you're trying out the sample scripts please make sure that you installed other requirements (by running `pip install -r requirements.txt`).
+Please make sure you installed the client package (by running `pip install exavault`), and if you're trying out the sample scripts please make sure that you installed other requirements (by running `pip install -r requirements.txt`).

 **Problem - Missing the required parameter `ev_api_key`**